 Breast calcifications are small deposits of calcium in the breast tissue.
 They often show up in mammograms and are most common in women over 50.
 Breast calcifications are typically noncancerous, or benign.
 However, some forms can occasionally indicate breast cancer.

 This article looks at the causes of breast calcifications, and we discuss what may happen if they show up on a screening test.

 Calcifications are small calcium deposits that develop in the breasts.
-They do not cause symptoms, and it is not possible for a doctor to diagnose them from a routine breast check.
+They do not cause symptoms, and a doctor cannot diagnose them from a routine breast check.

-Most breast calcifications are benign, but clusters of calcium deposits can suggest early breast cancer.
-Some research indicates that doctors recall
+Most breast calcifications are benign.
+However, clusters of calcium deposits can suggest early breast cancer.
+Some research indicates

-While calcifications do not develop into cancer, they can suggest that an underlying process is occurring that may be connected to breast cancer.
+While calcifications do not develop into cancer, they can suggest an underlying process that is connected to breast cancer.

 Two types of breast calcifications can appear on mammograms — macrocalcifications and microcalcifications.
 Some women have a mix of both.

 Macrocalcifications are very common, and doctors usually consider them to be benign.
 As a result, people with macrocalcifications in the breast usually require no follow-up testing.

 Microcalcifications appear as tiny white specks or grains.
 Many cases of microcalcifications are benign.
-However, if they have certain characteristics, they may indicate breast cancer.
+However, if they have certain characteristics, they may indicate an underlying cancerous process.

 Doctors usually regard microcalcifications as suspicious and in need of further investigation if they have the following characteristics: